-Our baby room is a lovely light and gentle space for our tiniest ones.
+Our baby room (or Discoverers as that is what our youngest children are doing every day!) is a lovely light and gentle space for our tiniest ones.
 We pay thoughtful attention to creating an environment that enables children to develop relationships with the world around them, themselves and each other.
 It is a space which is physically safe, cognitively challenging and emotionally nurturing.

 Our staff respect and trust in the baby to be an initiator and explorer, and the children are given time for uninterrupted play and the freedom to explore and interact with other babies.
 Children are involved with all care activities enabling them to become an active participant rather than a passive recipient.
 Sensitive observation of the children takes place in order to understand his or her needs at any given time, and staff discuss these observations in order to plan effective, provoking experiences.
 For babies and young children it is important that these are highly tactile and varied so that they can investigate them using their primary way of interacting with the world; the senses.